 The Sponsor has agreed that it will be liable to ensure that the proceeds in the Trust Account are not reduced below \$10.00 per share by the claims of target businesses or claims of vendors or other entities that are owed money by the Company for services rendered or contracted for or products sold to the Company.
 The agreement to be entered into by the Sponsor specifically provides for two exceptions to the indemnity it has given: it will have no liability (1) as to any claimed amounts owed to a target business or vendor or other entity, which has executed an agreement with the Company waiving any right, title, interest or claim of any kind they may have in or to any monies held in the Trust Account, or (2) as to any claims for indemnification by the underwriters of the IPO against certain liabilities, including liabilities ander the Securities Act.
-However, the Company has not asked its Sponsor to resort for such indemnification obligations, nor has it independently verified whether the Sponsor has sufficient funds to satisfy its indemnify and believes that the Sponsor has sufficient funds to satisfy its indemnification obligations if it is required to do so.
+However, the Company has not asked its Sponsor to resort for such indemnification obligations, nor has it independently verified whether the Sponsor has sufficient funds to satisfy its indemnify and believes that the Sponsor sonly assets are securities of the Company.
+Therefore, the Company believes it is unlikely that the Sponsor will be able to satisfy its indemnification obligations if it is required to do so.